 As you might have already guessed from the name, a double-sided brush is a combination between the bristle brush and pin brush.
 It offers the benefits of pin brush and bristle brush all in one package.
 A double-sided brush is useful for medium to long-haired dogs.

 Now, it’s the time to learn how to brush your dog.
 The video below will teach you everything you need to know to brush your dog.

 5. Dog Slicker Brush

-It’s very easy to spot slicker brush.
-The brush has a flat or slightly curved base, and the base is covered in fine, short wire bristles.
+It’s very easy to spot a slicker brush.
+The brush has a flat or slightly curved base, and the base is covered with fine, short wire bristles.
 The bristles are often bent at an angle halfway down or have protective nubs to prevent damage to the skin.

 A slicker brush is usually used after brushing session with a bristle or pin brush to remove knots, tangles, and smooth the coat.
 The brush is also effective to remove mats, trapped dirt, and dander from the dog undercoat.